Book A Medical Consultation

 Dr Audrey Looi trained in Oculoplastics at the Singapore National Eye Centre.
 She completed her fellowships in Oculoplastic, Orbital and Ocular Pathology at the University of British Columbia under the supervision of Prof Peter Dolman, Prof Jack Rootman and Prof Valerie White respectively, returning to Singapore in 2004 with a Best Fellow research prize.

 She served as Head of the Oculoplastic Service as well as Clinical Director of the General Eye Clinic at the Singapore National Eye Centre from 2007 to 2016 and 2009 to 2019 respectively.
-She was appointed Adjunct Associate Professor at the Duke-NUS Graduate Medical School from 2012 to 2019
+She was appointed Adjunct Associate Professor at the Duke-NUS Graduate Medical School from 2012 to 2019.
+Dr Looi is currently Prsident of the Singapore Society of Ophthalmic and Plastic Reconstructive Surgery.

 Make A Medical Appointment Today